aws-samples/codepipeline-for-lambda-using-cdk-constructs/README.md

         --domain-owner $(aws sts get-caller-identity --output text --query 'Account') \
         --repository <replace-with-repo-name>
     ```
-6. You should be seeing an output simillar to this:
+4. You should be seeing an output simillar to this:
  ![AWS CDK Constructs](./img/codeartifact-login.png "AWS CDK Constructs")
-7. run `npm install`
+5. run `npm install`
-8. Build a npm pacakges by `npm run build`
+6. Build a npm pacakges by `npm run build`
-9. Publish construct with the following command `npm publish`
+7. Publish construct with the following command `npm publish`
-10. You should be seeing an output simillar to this:
+8. You should be seeing an output simillar to this:
  ![AWS CDK Constructs](./img/codeartifact-npm-publish.png "AWS CDK Constructs")
-11. *Congratulations !! you made it!!*
+9. *Congratulations !! you made it!!*
-12. Now you can validate it by going to **AWS Console** in CodeArtifact service.
+10. Now you can validate it by going to **AWS Console** in CodeArtifact service.

-## Provision Infrastructure - Application Developer Role
+## Provision Infrastructure - Application Developer Role(Reuse-Construct)

 1. `cd ../prerequisites`
 2. Create CodeCommit Repo: